HvFunIg/HvFunIg/README.md

 👋 Hi, I’m @HvFunIg
 ###
-📱 I’m a Frontend developer, and I prefer to use ReactJS.
+📱 I’m a Frontend developer, and I prefer to use WebComponents and ReactJS.
 I'm also interested in AR development.
 ###
-I'm a student at the moment, so... there is not so much projects at my profile 😊.
-But there is a list of my skills:
+There is a list of my skills:
 ## Frontend
 - HTML / CSS
 - JS
 - LESS
 - ReactJS
 - Jest
+- d3.js
 ## Backend
 - NodeJS
 - REST